What is move management

 Accurate data management is essential for a smooth and efficient move.

-Keep an up-to-date inventory: Utilise asset management software to track the location and condition of items in real time.
+Keep an up-to-date inventory: Utilize asset management software to track the location and condition of items in real time.

 Maintain accurate employee records: Keep precise records of employee locations and roles within the office.
 This includes details on which desks or offices are assigned to which employees.